dolbo1/grub-theming/README.md

 Upon extracting your theme, check the folder to make sure it contains a `theme.txt` file.

 Once you've confirmed that it does, move the **entire folder** into `/boot/grub/themes`.

+### Tell GRUB to use the theme

+Then you'll have to modify GRUB's config file.
+I'll use `nano` as the text editor in this example.
+Run:

+    $ sudo nano /etc/default/grub

+You must use sudo because /etc/ is in the root directory, meaning editing any files there will require super user access.

+In the file, find (<kbd>CTRL</kbd + <kbd>F</kbd>) the line reading:

+    #GRUB_THEME=""

+Uncomment the line, and type the **entire** path to the `theme.txt` file in the theme you've copied earlier

+For example, if my theme was called "Thinkpad", my new modified line would look like this:

+    GRUB_THEME="/boot/grub/themes/Thinkpad/theme.txt"